-In recent weeks, there has been an increase in the number of people testing positive for the coronavirus (COVID-19) aged 17 to 24 years and 25 to 34 years.
-In contrast, the number of people testing positive for COVID-19 aged 50 years and over appears to be stable or declining in recent weeks.
+In recent weeks, there has been clear evidence of an increase in the number of people testing positive for the coronavirus (COVID-19).
+We now have evidence that positivity has increased in all age groups.
+Current rates are highest in the 17 to 24 years age group.
 This is based on statistical modelling of nose and throat swab test results.